In the fight against Coronavirus – 19, we all have a role to play.

 AfterTaste is a woman-run organisation operating in Ambojwadi, Mumbai.
 They train underprivileged unskilled women as artisans and employ them to create products for sale.
 They had to shut their manufacturing units as news of Coronavirus spread, and have no idea of when they will be back at work again.
 The women live in slum communities near AfterTaste's centres.

 PLS has targeted families in Rajasthan dependent on a member earning daily wages of Rs 300.
 These families are hit hard as production has been shut down and work and earnings are not available.

 Safety precautions: NGO staff in all cases are following government guidelines for prevention of transmission.
 This includes wearing masks, sanitizing their hands and preventing overcrowding.
 The NGOs work in co-operation with local or State authorities where applicable.

+UPDATE: You can read detailed program reports from NGOs who received donations via our crowdfunding campaign on this page.
 Our campaign is still live.
-We intend to continue raising funds until we have more clarity that the adverse economic effects of the lockdown are reducing.
 100% of donations are being sent to the NGOs and receipts for all donations are being sent to donors.

 The NGOs are hard at work on the ground, and all further donations will continue to be disbursed to them and their beneficiaries based on the need.

 Thank you for your concern and goodwill for those who are struggling in this time.
 We have the power to help each other.
 Wishing everyone the best of health and safety.